skaclmbr/skaclmbr.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: If you care
+subtitle:
 ---
-Inelegant thoughts is built by Scott Anderson.
-It is an expression of good things on the internet and in the world, and my flawed and *hopefully* useful reflections on them.
+Inelegant thoughts is built by Scott Anderson as an expression of good things on the internet and in the world, and my flawed and *hopeful* reflections on them.

 I have the following qualities:
 - Fellow human